 For starters, you need an item bank that has been calibrated with a relevant psychometric or machine learning model.
 That is, you can’t just write a few items and subjectively rank them as Easy, Medium, or Hard difficulty.
 That’s an easy way to get sued.
 Instead, you need to write a large number of items (rule of thumb is 3x your intended test length) and then pilot them on a representative sample of examinees.
 The sample must be large enough to support the psychometric model you choose, and can range from 100 to 1000.
 You then need to perform simulation research – more on that later.

-Once you have an item bank ready, here is how the computerized adaptive testing algorithm works for a student that sits down to take the test.
+Once you have an item bank ready, here is how the computerized adaptive testing algorithm works for a student that sits down to take the test, with options for how to do so.

 1. Starting point: there are three option to select the starting score, which psychometricians call theta